tc-playground/infosec-playground/theory/01-assets-and-security.md

 1. `Assets` - Valuable things to protect.

-    * Privacy, Anonymity, Activity, Identity, Location, Accounts, Email, Financials, etc.
+    * Privacy, Anonymity, Activity, Identity, Location, Accounts, Email, Financial, etc.

 2. `Assets` need not be __physical things__.
 They can also be `organisational`, `people`, `processes`, `functions`, etc.